 Brassland plans on releasing music that is more explicitly "electronic" when we discover electronic musicians whose work we fall in love with.
 Bryce and Aaron have actually composed almost an entire album of electronic/acoustic music with a friend of ours named Paul Heck, who co-produced Sad Songs for Dirty Lovers.
 The project is called Jujulele.
 I've been trying to convince them to finish it up for months now, to no avail.

-You're encouraged to write them and complain via our employee, glenn AT brassland DOT org.
+You're encouraged to write them and complain via our employee, Glenn.
 Maybe that'll get them working.
 Ha!

 What do you think of the New York music now?
 And what about all that "garage-post-punk-cold-wave revival"?